ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 ---
-Next, I will create an `output.conf' file in the same directory.
-Your outputs.conf tells the UF where to send data to, in this case it will be my Splunk server:
+Next, I will create an `output.conf` file in the same directory.
+Your `outputs.conf` tells the UF **WHERE** to send data to, in this case it will be my Splunk server:

 ```
 [tcpout]